neuroquery/pubget/README.md

 # Quick Start

-Once `pubget` is installed, we can download and process neuroimaging articles so that we can later use them for meta-analysis.
+Once `pubget` is installed, we can download and process biomedical publications so that we can later use them for text-mining or meta-analysis.

 ```
 pubget run ./pubget_data -q "fMRI[title]"